arjan/vsntool/README.md

 - Cordova apps, `config.xml`, both version and versionCode
 - Cordova apps, `plugin.xml`

+## Hooks

+To execute code just before a version bump, you can create a file called `.vsntool/hooks/pre_persist`, which gets called with a single argument, the version that is going to be bumped.

 ## Bash / zsh completion

 To enable command completion, add the following to your `~/.zshrc` or `~/.bashrc`: